dwkns/loop-object/src/posts/post-8.md

 title: post-8
 ---

-Some content for Post 8
+Some content for Post 8 charlie